Andrydood/Full-Stack-Palindrome-Checker/README.md

 ## Run Instructions

 The dependencies of the back end are Python 3.6, Django, Django-REST and .
 The front end dependencies are node-js(npm), react-js and react bootstrap.
+These are already present within the included virtual environment and the npm libraries.

 ### Back End